wasabipesto/beehive/src/media-2024/index.md

 The magic bugs don’t want to hurt you, they just don’t know any better.

 Probably the only truly episodic thing on this list, but a phenomenal example of hitting the perfect tone every time.
 A slow, contemplative series of stories in a world where humans can coexist with nature, if they take the time to listen.
-Again: not typically my jam, but this it was executed so well that I wish I could capture it in my own worldbuilding.
+Again: not typically my jam, but it was executed so well that I wish I could capture it in my own worldbuilding.

 ### Frieren: Beyond Journey’s End